petermenocal/mglu/content/hotels/best-western-plus-airport-inn-suites.md

 - $100 Gift Card (Level 2)
 - 10,000 Marriott Reward Points (Level 2)
 - 1 Complimentary Staff Room per night (Level 2)

+<small>Terms: Perks do not apply to existing contracted groups.
+Minimum of 10 rooms on peak night required with a signed standard contract agreement, courtesy agreements do not qualify for this incentive.
+Hotel reserves the right to modify or substitute perks of equal or similar value.
+Groups which have both rooms and meetings will be counted as one event and will be given the option to choose from perks based on total value of event.
+Groups who elect gift card counts as 1 card per level, per event, which means you can elect 1 gift card but can not elect a second gift card from the same level as your second perk.
+Marriott Rewards are subject to terms and conditions, to sign up and for full terms visit www.Marriott/rewards.com.
+Rewards Points are awarded upon fully executed contract and within 15 days of group's departure.
+Offer cannot be combined with any other offers, subject to availability and contracting terms.
+Book by June 30, 2019 and arrive by December 31, 2019.</small>